openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/paratenialNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Paratenial nucleus' is a nucleus of dorsal thalamus.
-It is part of the midline nuclear group.
+   :definition: Is a nucleus of dorsal thalamus.
+Is part of the midline nuclear group. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002992) ('is_a' and 'relationship')]
-   :description: One of the median nuclei of the thalamus, situated ventral and medial to the stria medullaris.
+   :description: One of the median nuclei of the thalamus, situated ventral and medial to the stria medullaris. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002992)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108483
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002992#paratenial-nucleus-1
    :name: paratenial nucleus